Mahi Mahi with Lemon Butter

 Also, mahi mahi cooks very quickly.
 You will want to sear the fish for 3 minutes on each side and let it simmer for an additional 1-2 minutes before removing it from the pan.
 Use the same pan to make the lemon butter tomato sauce.
 This recipe make four light servings, or two hearty dinner servings.
 Please see the nutritional information below for more detail.

 Store any leftovers in an airtight container in the refrigerator for three to four days.
 Reheat in the microwave until heated through.
 Looking for more fish recipes?
-Try my lemon butter pasta with seared scallops.
-It easy to make and delicious.
+Try my Linguini with Crab, it’s easy to make and delicious.

 Mahi Mahi with Lemon Butter